 I'm now a qualified England Athletics Running Coach and Mental Health Ambassador - I've run over 100 marathons and ultras and I know what it is to be stuck at the back feeling like you don't belong - don't quite fit - my favourite marathons are the ones where I stopped to help someone finish so I've turned this into a business - hopefully a successful one!

 So what is the RIOT Squad?
-Well I discovered that running was my therapy so now it's ours - Running Is Our Therapy!
-I have set up a running club for non-runners - I'm taking people through a 6 week couch to 5km programme and showing them that anything is achievable when you put your mind to it!
-Once you've completed your 5km, we then work together towards common goals and you train with the beginners to show them success stories and we all work together.
+Running Is Our Therapy!
+I have set up a running club for non-runners - I coach a 6 week couch to 5km programme and show you that anything is achievable when you put your mind to it!
+After this we set goals and you train with the beginners to show them success stories and we all work together.

 No running experience is necessary - I will teach you all about posture, technique and injury prevention.
 I will also show you how running can make you feel and by training with your support groups, you will never face a challenge alone.I completely empathise with being overweight, tired, stressed and short of time.
 If the running is simply too much, there is the option to power walk - as long as we get that heart rate up you will still produce endorphins and feel fabulous!

 Where we meet........